 Click the 'Play' button to read out loud this webpage content

 Srishti Ganapati is regarded as the 23rd among the 32 different forms of Ganapati.
-The Sanskrit word ‘Srishti’ simply means ‘creation’.
+The Sanskrit word ‘Srishti’ simply means ‘creation.’
 Srishti Ganapati thus remains the God of creation, a role normally attributed to Lord Brahma.
 He is also believed to be an integral part of all his creations and thus, the representative Lord of all the manifestations in the universe.
 Srishti Ganapati is a kind form, appears in a crimson-red complexion and is happily seated on Mooshika Vahana, his well-celebrated mouse mount.
-He has a single face and four hands, is holding his own broken tusk in his principal right hand, and is having an elephant goad, noose and mango fruit, in the others.
+He has a single face, and four hands holding his own broken tusk in his principal right hand and having an elephant goad, noose, and mango fruit, in the others.

-Chanting the Srishti Ganapathi mantra with faith, can be an effective means of propitiating the powerful Lord. describes his form in detail, hails him as ‘Ganapati, the Creator’, seeks his blessings and prays for his grace.
+Chanting the Srishti Ganapati mantra with faith can be an effective means of propitiating the mighty Lord, describes his form in detail, hails him as ‘Ganapati, the creator,’ seeks his blessings and prays for his grace.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.

 Sign up to receive our Newsletters and enjoy a free membership plan for 3 months